-Q: How do you select the places you’ll visit next, when the world is so huge and there’s so much to see and do?
-I have a really hard time narrowing it down, and my anxiety makes it really difficult for me to commit to a place, so for the past three years my indecision and inability to decide has kept me home.
+Q: How do you select the places you’ll visit next when the world is so huge, and there’s so much to see and do?
+I have a really hard time narrowing it down, and my anxiety makes it really difficult for me to commit to a place, so for the past three years, my indecision and inability to decide have kept me home.
 I want to travel again, but I just don’t know how to pick the perfect spot for my next vacation.
-Can you share how you decide where to go, and what your process of picking a travel destination looks like?
+Can you share how you decide where to go and what your process of picking a travel destination looks like?

 How to Select a Destination

 2. After a few minutes of writing out my dream travel locations, I look back and consider which destinations are actually feasible for my budget, the duration of my trip, the season I’ll be traveling, and what I’m interested in doing.
-If I really want to swim and hang out on a beach, then Northern Canada in the middle of winter won’t be a good fit.
+If I really want to swim and hang out on a beach, then Northern Canada won’t be a good fit in the middle of winter.
 Cross off the destinations that aren’t feasible at the moment, or add them to a separate list of your dream travel destinations to plan a visit further in advance.

-3. I narrow the list down until there are only 3-5 locations, and I begin researching flights, hotel availability, festivals and events happening during the time I’m considering visiting, and I also check the seasonal hours of restaurants, museums, attractions, and other activities I may be interested in checking out to ensure that if I did visit one of those places, I’d have plenty to do during my stay.
+3. I narrow the list down until there are only 3-5 locations.
+I begin researching flights, hotel availability, festivals, and events happening when I’m considering visiting.
+I also check the seasonal hours of restaurants, museums, attractions, and other activities I may be interested in checking out to ensure that if I did visit one of those places, I’d have plenty to do during my stay.

 6. Once I’ve decided which location to visit next, I book my next adventure and begin planning!

-In the next part, I’ll answer questions about how we design our own itineraries to maximize our site seeing time without overexerting ourselves, wasting time, or missing out on iconic landmarks and experiences at our destination.
+In the next part, I’ll answer questions about how we design our own itineraries to maximize our sightseeing time without overexerting ourselves, wasting time, or missing out on iconic landmarks and experiences at our destination.
 If you have a question for me, comment below, or email me at firstname.lastname@example.org.